kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 We're going to add these integration tests:
 - The scheduler prefers to picking up nodes based on NominatedNodeName on pods, if the nodes are available.
 - The scheduler ignores NominatedNodeName reservations on pods when it's scheduling higher priority pods.
-- The scheduler doesn't clear NominatedNodeName when the nominated node isn't available and the pod is unschedulable.
-  - And, once the nodes appears, the pod with NNN set is scheduled there (even if there are other equal-priority pending pods).
 - The scheduler overwrites NominatedNodeName when it performs the preemption, or when it finds another spot in another node and proceeding to the binding cycle (assuming there's a PreBind plugin).
 - The scheduler puts NominatedNodeName at the beginning of binding cycles if Permit or PreBind plugin will do some work.
   - And, the scheduler (actually kube-apiserver, when receiving a binding request) clears NominatedNodeName when the pod is actually bound.

 Also, with [scheduler-perf](https://github.com/kubernetes/kubernetes/tree/master/test/integration/scheduler_perf), we'll make sure the scheduling throughputs for pods that go through Permit or PreBind don't get regress too much.
 We need to accept a small regression to some extent since there'll be a new API call to set NominatedNodeName.
-But, as discussed, assuming PreBind already makes some API calls for the pods, the regrassion there should be small.
+But, as discussed, assuming PreBind already makes some API calls for the pods, the regression there should be small.

 ##### e2e tests